Rochester police chief out in fallout over Prude death

 Officers found Prude running naked down the street in March, handcuffed him and put a hood over his head to stop him from spitting, then held him down for about two minutes until he stopped breathing.
 He died a week later after he was taken off life support.

-His death has sparked nearly two weeks of nightly protests after his relatives released police body camera video and written reports they obtained through a public records request.
+His death has sparked nearly two weeks of nightly protests and calls for Warren’s resignation after his relatives released police body camera video and written reports they obtained through a public records request.

+Warren said the review had produced eight recommendations, including that the city’s Office of Public Integrity investigate whether she or any other employees violated city policies or ethical standards.

+The review by Deputy Mayor James Smith also recommended that the U.S. Justice Department conduct a review of the Rochester Police Department, including a review of all body-worn camera footage for use-of-force arrests over the past three years.

 Roj said he accepted the suspension, but claimed he was not aware of what happened to Prude until Aug.
 4. He said Singletary told him in an email of an ongoing criminal investigation and that the mayor was already informed.